koron/netupvim/README.md

 ### Setup

-Unarchive a downloaded archive file, then copy below three files into your folder where you install Vim (or you are going to install).
+Extract a downloaded archive file, then copy below three files into the folder where you have installed Vim (or you are going to install).

 *   netupvim.exe
 *   UPDATE.bat